-To be an ideal candidate in this growing profession, you can list one or more of these 10 top medical assistant skills for your resume.
+To be an ideal candidate in this growing profession, list one or more of these 11 top medical assistant skills on your resume.

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 One of the most highly sought-after skills you’ll find mentioned in medical assistant job ads is the ability to maintain confidentiality.

 Whether it comes to handling electronic records or discussing patients’ personal information, employers need to know you can be trusted to adhere to HIPAA regulations and keep patient information confidential.